Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 From the roofed cab of the fire tower, you’ll have extensive views of the southern Green Mountains, the town of Ludlow, and Mount Ascutney.

-If trekking up a mountain isn’t in the cards for this trip, you can also take a scenic ride on the Sunburst Six chairlift to the top of Okemo Mountain and hike down.
-The chairlift runs until mid-October (usually Indigenous Peoples’ Day) and is $25 for adults and $19 for kids.
+If trekking up a mountain isn’t in the cards for this trip, you can also take a scenic ride on the Sunburst Six chairlift to the top of Okemo Mountain and hike down (or just ride back).

 Visit Buttermilk Falls